choosehappy/HistoBlur/README.md

 HistoBlur train -f "path/to/wsi.svs" -o blur_detection -d blur_detection_histoblur -l 20.0 -t 20000 -v 8000 -e 120
 ```

-Here, the model will be trained at 20.0X magnification and will take a training size of 20k and a validation size of 8k.
+Here, the model will be trained at 20.0X magnification and will take a training size of 20k and a validation size of 8k per WSI.
 Additionally, the **-e** flag indicates the number of
 epochs used (100 by default, here 120).

 **Visualizing training graphs**